angular/angular-cli/docs/DEVELOPER.md

 - Provide additional `e2e_runner` options using `--test_arg`: `--test_arg="--package-manager=yarn"`

 When running the debug commands, Node will stop and wait for a debugger to attach.
 You can attach your IDE to the debugger to stop on breakpoints and step through the code.
-Also, see [IDE Specific Usage](#ide-specific-usage) for a simpler debug story.
+Also, see [IDE-specific usage](#ide-specific-usage) for a simpler debug story.

 ## IDE Specific Usage